 Discussion: Neighboring associations are also interested in making the right lane of westbound Cedar Lane at MD 355 a right-turn dedicated lane.
 A State of Maryland traffic engineer has offered to do a traffic count at this intersection.

 Decision: Participants voted to recommend Proposal # 2, designating the westbound right lane of Cedar Lane at Wisconsin “Right turn only.”
+Two members present voted against this resolution after concerns were voiced about pedestrians crossing MD 355.

 Proposal 3.
 Adjust the size of the traffic islands at the intersection of Beach Drive and MD 355 (at Grosvenor) so that drivers wishing to travel north on MD 355 are not unnecessarily blocked by cars traveling straight across MD 355 onto Grosvenor.